agustinbarriosuptp/Group-A1-Final-Project/IntroToRoboticsTutorial/readme.md

 **Project Description:**
 This project focuses on programming and controlling the EPSON robot in a lab setting for object manipulation tasks:

 - **Task 1: Pick and Place** – The EPSON robot grabs, aligns, and places blocks and tokens on a board.
+We control the operation of the robot using buttons connected to the I/O terminals
   [![Watch Task 1 Video](https://img.shields.io/badge/Watch-Task_1-blue)](https://youtu.be/5OCg-I2ZSlQ?si=6uBngnlg_m5KW0fz) <---- *Click here*

 - **Task 2: Stacking** – The EPSON robot stacks blocks and tokens in a specified order.
+We control the operation of the robot using buttons connected to the I/O terminals
   [![Watch Task 2 Video](https://img.shields.io/badge/Watch-Task_2-blue)](https://youtu.be/SGoLy_Q0XWM?si=tNRr6POcxG31-aYo) <---- *Click here*

 - **Task 3: Integration** – With a 3D-printed tray, we place it and place pieces inside.
+This task uses intelligent programming, checking how many tokens and blocks there are to perform the pick and place task.
+We control the operation of the robot using buttons connected to the I/O terminals
   [![Watch Task 3 Video](https://img.shields.io/badge/Watch-Task_3-blue)](https://www.youtube.com/watch?v=zePF8Wemp40) <---- *Click here*